RealUnrealGameDev/Perfectly-Optimized/README.md

 **Features**
 - Vulkan-rendered UE5 template optimized for low-end hardware
 - Lightweight sample maps with performance-focused settings
-- Engine-level optimizations only (no gameplay systems included)

 **Number of Blueprints**
 - None